Personal Manifesto

 I act from the conviction that the separateness I experience is not the deepest truth.

 Compassion, for me then, is not charity.
 It is simply seeing clearly.
+It is seeing that my essence is shared with all things and all things are my essence.

 — S.K.